 My path from animal research to lighting

-have been fascinated by nature and science since early age.
+I have been fascinated by nature and science since early age.
 I wanted to know how things work and what happens inside organisms.
 Some of my knowledge came from books and TV, but I also wanted to observe and experience myself.
 I wanted to work with animals, travel to distant jungles, and meet interesting people.
+And I wanted to help protect our environment.

 Research for and with animals